dpchamps/route/README.md

 ...And that's about it.

-As of now, it's only going to return strings from XMLHttpRequests, but I'll probably update it later.

-### routes

- + An object that contains route objects
+As of now, XHR responseText is placed in the route node.

 ### route objects